mvtango/xattr-edit/Readme.md

 [GLOB PATTERN] supports patters from python pathlib, like './**/*gz' for "all .gz files in all directories below this one".

---delete=False will avoid deleting extended attributes that are present in the input data, but not in the files
+--delete=True will avoid deleting extended attributes that are present in the input data, but not in the files

---force='("date","author")' will insert empty attributes with the names listed (date and author) for every file, like a blank form to be filled in.
-Please use a python tuple literal like the one above, e.g. --force='()' for en empty list.
+--edit='("date","author")' will limit editing to the listed attributes, inserting empty values if they are not present.
+Please use a python tuple literal like the one above, and --edit='()' to edit all attributes.
 The default list is defined in the config module whithin this module.

 --loglevel=DEBUG|INFO|ERROR.
 Default is "INFO"

-Usage:       xattr-edit.py [PATH] [FORCE] [DELETE] [LOGLEVEL] [FROMFILE]
+Usage:       xattr-edit.py [PATH] [EDIT] [DELETE] [LOGLEVEL] [FROMFILE]
-             xattr-edit.py [--path PATH] [--force FORCE] [--delete DELETE] [--loglevel LOGLEVEL] [--fromfile FROMFILE]
+             xattr-edit.py [--path PATH] [--edit EDIT] [--delete DELETE] [--loglevel LOGLEVEL] [--fromfile FROMFILE]
 ```